abpframework/abp/docs/en/Dapr/Index.md

 ## C# API Client Proxies Integration

 ABP can [dynamically](../API/Dynamic-CSharp-API-Clients.md) or [statically](../API/Static-CSharp-API-Clients.md) generate proxy classes to invoke your HTTP APIs from a Dotnet client application.
 It makes dead simple to consume HTTP APIs in a distributed system.
-[Volo.Abp.Http.Client.Dapr](https://www.nuget.org/packages/Volo.Abp.Http.Client.Dapr) package configures the client-side proxies system, so it uses Dapr for the communication between your applications.
+[Volo.Abp.Http.Client.Dapr](https://www.nuget.org/packages/Volo.Abp.Http.Client.Dapr) package configures the client-side proxies system, so it uses Dapr's service invocation building block for the communication between your applications.

 ### Installation